MinnowBoard-org/website/pages/lures/lures.md

 ## Expansion Boards (Lures) Overview

-Breakout boards called "Lures" expand functionality of MinnowBoard development boards by connecting to either the low- or high-speed expansion connectors.
+Breakout boards called "Lures" expand functionality of MinnowBoard development boards by connecting to either the low- or high-speed expansion connectors (LSEv1 or HSEv1), found on MinnowBoards v1, MAX, and Turbot.

 **Note:** Lures are owned and supported by their respective owners and manufacturers.
 If you have issues the community can only give you best effort support, but